Holiday Cottage in The Lizard

 Facilities & Services

-Electricity, heating, bed linen (apart from cot bedding) & towels are all included but please provide your own beach towels and towels for the hot tub.
-Parking for 2 cars (more available on request).
-Up to 2 well-behaved dogs will be permitted at a small additional cost of £30 per dog / per week.
-Additional dogs may be permitted on application.
-Please bring towels for the dogs and do not allow them on the furniture or in the bedrooms at any time.
+Electricity, heating, bed linen (apart from cot bedding) & towels are all included, but please provide your own beach towels.
+An initial basket of logs is provided for your stay; after that, further supplies can be purchased locally.
+Up to two well-behaved dogs are welcome at a small additional cost of £35 per dog per week.
+Please bring towels for the dog and do not allow them on the furniture or in the bedrooms at any time.
 No smoking is permitted.
 There is a high chair available on request.
 Can be booked with Chy Pyth, next door, for a total capacity of up to 9

 General Booking Information